-- The Board should meet on a monthly basis; and
+- The Board should meet on a monthly basis

-- Any material contractual relationship with the company or its associates other than as a director; and
+- Any material contractual relationship with the company or its associates other than as a director

 A table of discretions has been adopted by the Board which discloses the functions that are reserved to the Board and those that are delegated to particular management of the company.

 - The approval of the annual and half-year financial reports